ARMmbed/mbed-os-5-docs/docs/porting/connectivity/LoRaPortingGuide.md

 ## Device design guide for LoRaWAN stack

-The vision driving Arm Mbed OS entails one operating system for myriad IoT technologies encompassing a multitude of devices or platforms.
+The vision driving Arm Mbed OS entails one operating system for myriad IoT technologies encompassing a multitude of boards.
 However, it does not limit the user to design something specific or tailored to his or her needs.
 You can derive from the `LoRaWANInterface` class and override the APIs provided there to integrate a third party stack.

 This subsection discusses how you can integrate the LoRaWAN stack in the devices on the system level.